ferdotdeb/DebianWizard/README.md

 - Install wget (sudo apt install wget)
 - Internet connectivity.

-⚠️ Run the script on an operating system configured at your own risk, as it may modify system files and settings. ⚠️
+⚠️ Run the script on an operating system already configured at your own risk ⚠️

+As it may modify system files and settings.

 ## How to Use